AprilBrother/wiki.aprbrother/zh/BleUsbDongle.md

 configurable LEDs and a button.
 In addition to radio communication, the nRF5240 SoC can communicate with a computer through USB.

+The USB dongle is very similar with Nordic's USB dongle PCA10059.
+But it has less pinouts and button.

 #### Buttons And LEDs

 The nRF528540 Dongle is equipped with a LED (LED1), a multicolor RGB LED (LED2), a user configurable button (SW1)